 While most Aussies had planned to retire at age 65, the reality is that around a quarter of us are expecting to delay our retirement.

-A recent survey by the ABS found that the number of people aged 45 and over who intend to retire later than age 65 is 23%, compared to only 8% of people surveyed in 2004-051.
+The most recent Retirement and Retirement Intentions survey data released by ABS in 2015 found the number of people aged 45 and over who intend to retire later than age 65 is 23%, compared to only 8% of people surveyed in 2004-051.

 The main reason people say they’re going to delay their retirement is a lack of financial security (40% for men and 25% for women).
 And more than half of those surveyed (53%) stated they expect to rely solely on their super, annuity or allocated pension as their main source of income in retirement2.